JianhuanZeng/Dognition-Data-in-MySQL/README.md

 dogRS.erdplus: relational schema

 ## Build the database in MySQL with tables
-split the csv doc into 4 tables: tests.csv, users1.csv,
+Split the csv doc into 4 tables: tests.csv, users1.csv,
 users2.csv,